jkomoros/boardgame/TUTORIAL.md

 ```
 //boardgame:codegen
 const (
-	PhaseInitialDeal = iota
+	phaseInitialDeal = iota
-	PhaseNormalPlay
+	phaseNormalPlay
 )
 ```

-This will automatically create a global `Enums` EnumSet, and a global `PhaseEnum` that contains the two values, configured with the string values of "Initial Deal" and "Normal Play".
+This will automatically create a global `enums` EnumSet, and a global `phaseEnum` that contains the two values, configured with the string values of "Initial Deal" and "Normal Play".
 You can find much more details on the conventions and how to configure `boardgame-util codegen` in the enums package doc.

+Note that the convention is to have your enum constants be package-private (that is, start with a lowercase letter), although the codegen tool will work either way.

 ### RangedEnum and Enum Graphs